 An important role for the Coordinator is to has support staff with the International Baccalaureate’s Assessment procedures.
-This includes creating documents for staff setting out the forms needed, the deadlines and instruction on how the International Baccalaureate wants the assessments uploaded for each subject.
+This 1,030 word document includes creating documents for staff setting out the forms needed, the deadlines and instruction on how the International Baccalaureate wants the assessments uploaded for each subject.

 I have worked with each subject to give myself an overview of the information needed for each Internal Assessment form (which are becoming less and less) and have filled the form in step by step with teachers when they have required me to do so, especially teachers who are going through the process for the first time.

 The document below is shared with my DP teachers 6 months before the final exams to give them plenty of time to meet the deadlines.
 It also allows staff to plan when they are going to moderate the students’ work, details of which can be found here.
 Staff are reminded throughout the year that the final version of the students’ work must be handed in with an academic honesty form.

 - Part One of the document gives detailed instructions on how to use the International Baccalaureate’s “My IB” website to find the relevant assessment instructions from the International Baccalaureate’s “Diploma Programme Assessment procedures” document.

 - Part Two of the document shows the submission dates for predicted grades, internal assessment grades and uploading assessment components for each subject.
 I usually ask for the work seven to ten days before the final deadline in order to allow me to upload the work.